 G like Galbert

 Contemporary art is a breeding ground for artists, works but also a market where items are passed from hand to hand, especially those of collectors, due to whom creation is still alive today.
 Antoine de Galbert is one of them, far from being insignificant.
-President of Maison Rouge, foundation and a place of exhibition in Paris, moreover he is a major art amateur, with a craving for raw art mostly, he has been collecting these for years.
+President of Maison Rouge, foundation and an exhibition space in Paris, he is a major art amateur, with an interest for raw art, which he has been collecting these for years.